Inder Raj Anand

 Inder Raj Anand (died 6 March 1987) was an Indian film dialogue and screenwriter in Hindi cinema, who worked on many Raj Kapoor films, starting with Aag (1948), Aah (1953), Anari (1959) and Sangam (1964).
 While formally referred to as a writer for Hindi films, he was actually an Urdu writer, writing his scripts and dialogues in Urdu.

 He was father to actor-director Tinnu Anand and producer Bittu Anand.
-Inder's grandson is noted film director Siddharth Anand (Salaam Namaste (2005) and Anjaana Anjaani (2010)).
+Inder's grandson is film director Siddharth Anand (Salaam Namaste (2005) and Anjaana Anjaani (2010)).
 Famous director Mukul Anand was Inder's nephew.
 Shahenshah, starring Amitabh Bachchan, was Inder's last film as a writer.
 It was produced by his son, Bittu, and was directed by Tinnu.
 Shahenshah was released after Inder's death and it became one of the biggest hits of that year.

 Early life

-Anand was born in Miani (now Punjab, Pakistan) and would spend his student years in Lahore and Hyderabad, Sindh.
+Anand was born in Sargodha, Punjab (now Punjab, Pakistan) and would spend his student years in Lahore and Hyderabad, Sindh.

 Career

-Anand started off as a writer for Prithviraj Kapoor's Prithvi Theatres and also People's Theatre in Mumbai, and was a close friend of writer-director K.A.
-Abbas through IPTA.
+Anand began his career as a writer associated with Prithviraj Kapoor’s Prithvi Theatres and the People’s Theatre movement in Mumbai.
+He was also closely associated with writer and director K. A. Abbas through the Indian People’s Theatre Association (IPTA).

-In his career, Inder Anand wrote almost 120 films including Safar, Sangam and Ek Duuje Ke Liye.
-Many of his films like Haathi Mere Saathi, Jaani Dushman and Shahenshah were successful.
+During his career, Anand wrote screenplays and dialogue for numerous Hindi films, including Safar, Sangam, and Ek Duuje Ke Liye.
+Several films written by Anand such as Haathi Mere Saathi, Jaani Dushman, and Shahenshah were commercially successful and remain well known in popular Hindi cinema.